 I was born and raised in South Australia’s Barossa Valley.
-After loosing a battle at the age of 17 with my parents who felt studying art would not eventuate in a promising career I began my training as a chef under Maggie Beer.
+After loosing a battle at the age of 17 with my parents who felt studying art in Melbourne would not eventuate in a promising career I began my training as a chef under Maggie Beer.

 Writing, Teaching and Events

 In 2002 my first book, PicNic: Outdoor Feasts in the Australian Landscape was published by Fremantle Press.
 It was about how food, people and place really connect through food, particularly picnics or food taken to a special place outdoors to be enjoyed.
 This was illustrated with recipes from 12 different picnics shared with 12 different people with lives in the food industry in different locations around Australia.
 I was fortunate to be short-listed for a number of food media awards as a result.